Rin3121/_web-srobots/README.md

 ##--At first--
 1.make a directory on your PC
-2.open terminal or commandline, go the directory
+2.open terminal or command-line, go the directory
 3.git clone https://github.com/Rin3121/_web-srobots.git   //copy remote repository to local repository
 4.git pull origin master